bitprj/onboarding/.github/ISSUE_TEMPLATE/people_newmember_tasks.md

 - [ ] Fill out the directory [form](https://airtable.com/shrFZKfAcYcnunw20)
 *Note: Please fill out all the field in the form!

-### Day 1-2:
+### Day 3-7:

-- [ ] Attend to the first 1:1 with your Manager!
+- [ ] Attend to the first 1:1 with your Manager! **Note:Please schedule for a 1:1 with your manager after you completed the eduflow course!**

 **If you are on the L&D team, @jasmine is your manager.
 Sourcing Team, @becca is your manager, Onboarding Team, @minh-tu nguyen is your manager**
-  - [ ] Understand the overview of the onboarding procedure
   - [ ] Breakdown of tasks and expectations for the first week
   - [ ] Understand what People team does

-### Day 3-5:

-- [ ] Finish the workflow issue case
-  - [ ] Write proposal on how to fix the issue and prepared to talk about with the Manager

-### Day 6-7

-- [ ] Complete second 1:1 with Manager
-  - [ ] Practice taking notes on Github during the interview
-  - [ ] Please give your overview feedback
+  - [ ] What your new tasks are as a core member!

  **Welcome to Bit Project!**